GPUTreeShap: Massively Parallel Exact Calculation of SHAP Scores for Tree Ensembles: Background

 Large speed-ups in the domain of GPU computing commonly occur when the problem can be expressed as a balanced set of vector operations with minimal control flow.
-Notable examples are matrix multiplication~\cite{matrix_multiplication,hall2003cache,tuning_matrix_multiplication}, image processing~\cite{efficient_dct,fft_gpu}, deep neural networks~\cite{Perry_2014,deep_learning,chetlur2014cudnn}, and sorting~\cite{merge_path,radix_sort}.
-Prior work exists on decision tree induction~\cite{forests,mitchell2017accelerating} and inference~\cite{sharp2012evaluating} on GPUs, but we know of no prior work on tree interpretability specifically tailored to GPUs.
-Related work also exists on solving dynamic programming type problems~\cite{smith-waterman,algebraic,knapsack_gpu} but dynamic programming is a broad term and the referenced works discuss significantly different problem sizes and applications (e.g., Smith-Waterman for sequence alignment).
+Notable examples are matrix multiplication~\citep{matrix_multiplication,hall2003cache,tuning_matrix_multiplication}, image processing~\citep{efficient_dct,fft_gpu}, deep neural networks~\citep{Perry_2014,deep_learning,chetlur2014cudnn}, and sorting~\citep{merge_path,radix_sort}.
+Prior work exists on decision tree induction~\citep{forests,mitchell2017accelerating,zhang2017gpu,dorogush2018catboost} and inference~\citep{sharp2012evaluating} on GPUs, but we know of no prior work on tree interpretability specifically tailored to GPUs.
+Related work also exists on solving dynamic programming type problems~\citep{smith-waterman,algebraic,knapsack_gpu}, but dynamic programming is a broad term, and the referenced works discuss significantly different problem sizes and applications (e.g., Smith-Waterman for sequence alignment).

-In Section ~\ref{sec:gputreeshap} we discuss a unique approach to exploiting GPU parallelism, different from the above-mentioned works due to the unique characteristics of the TreeShap algorithm.
-In particular, our approach will efficiently deal with large amounts of branching and load imbalance that would normally inhibit performance on GPUs, leading to substantial improvements over a state-of-the-art multicore CPU implementation.
+In Section ~\ref{sec:gputreeshap}, we discuss a unique approach to exploiting GPU parallelism, different from the above-mentioned works due to the unique characteristics of the TreeShap algorithm.
+In particular, our approach efficiently deals with large amounts of branching and load imbalance that normally inhibits performance on GPUs, leading to substantial improvements over a state-of-the-art multicore CPU implementation.